-Faculty Development and Instructional Design Center provides a wide variety of course development services, including:
+Center for Innovative Teaching and Learning provides a wide variety of course development services, including:

 Developing an online course is significantly different from preparing to teach a face-to-face course, both pedagogically and technologically.
-Each course that is approved for support by the Office of Online Program Development and Support will be assigned an instructional design lead.
+Each course that is approved for support will be assigned an instructional design lead.
 This instructional designer will be the point of contact to help faculty develop his or her course materials, to troubleshoot issues, and make updates, for as long as the course is offered online.
 Learn more about working with an instructional designer.

 If your course is part of an online program then you will be asked to work with other faculty in your department and an instructional designer to develop a course structure or framework.
 This is necessary to not only brand the program but to make navigating the courses within a program easier for students.
 NIU course frameworks also follow the Quality MattersTM guidelines for course design.
 Once the framework is approved the instructional designers will help faculty to implement the framework into their online courses.
 Learn more about some of the elements of a common course framework.

 Faculty who are developing online courses typically want to use PowerPoint presentations just like they do in their face-to-face courses.
 But imagine going to a workshop, having the instructor turn on their PowerPoint and walk out of the room forcing you to read the slides to learn the materials.
 Not what you might expect.
 The same is true for online course presentations.
 Proper use of the technology means PowerPoint presentations should be accompanied by audio.
 Learn how your instructional designer will not only help you make your presentations look great, but sound good as well.

 There are many ways to assess learners in an online course, but it is important to be sure that your assessment strategies are aligned with your course objectives.
 Learn more about online assessment strategies.